seud0nym/tch-gui-unhide/README.md

 When you re-run the script without specifying a theme, it will default to the previously select theme, or the "Telstra" theme when run the first time or immediately after running the script with the `-r` option to revert all GUI changes.

 You can also change the theme, colour variation and icon visibility from within the GUI (in the *Management* screen).

+## Custom Logo

+If a file named logo.gif file exists in one of:

+- the current directory,
+- /root, or
+- the USB drive, or
+- in a "logo" (case-insensitive) directory in one of those places,

+when you run tch-gui-unhide, the default logo will be replaced with that custom logo in _all_ themes.

+A custom logo will be ignored if you specify the -L option when you run tch-gui-unhide.

 # Thanks
 This would not have been possible without the following resources: